munkycool/munkycool/README.md

 # Working on / Learning

 - Studying cybersecurity engineering and political science at the wonderful Iowa State University
-- Becoming an old grandma by learning C
 - Learning BASH scripting
 - learning Python (PS I love snakes)
 - Learning Java even though I can already brew a mean cup of coffee